makersacademy/chitter-challenge/README.md

 ### User Story 2 - complete
     Bookmark manager as guide from walkthrough and chat with classmates
 ### User Story 3 - complete

+## Re-doing the chitter challenge from start to understand